kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 9.md

 1. Setup the application to obtain configuration from the config server on startup.
 Do you remember how to do this?
 Open application.yml and add the location of the configuration server.
 For a reminder how to do this, consult the configuration of the word server.

+    **Part 3 - Add Routes**

+1. Within application.yml, add a route for the "subject" service with the following entry:

+    ```
+      cloud:
+        gateway:
+          routes:

+          # Any request to /services/subject should route
+          # through the load balancer to
+          # the subject service's "/" resource:
+          - id: subject-service
+            uri: lb://subject
+            predicates:
+            - Path=/services/subject/**
+            filters:
+            - StripPrefix=2
+    ```

+    * All routes are described under `spring.cloud.gateway.routes`.
+Since the `spring` root level was already established, make sure you indent `cloud` to be underneath it.
+    * Each route has an id, uri, predicate, and optionally filters.
+      * Id needs to be unique and descriptive.
+      * Uri describes where to route to.  "lb" means to use the Spring Cloud Load Balancer.  "subject" is understood to be a service retrieved from service discovery (eureka), which will provide the resolved address.
+      * Predicates describe selection criteria; which incoming requests should go to this route?
+Many options are available.
+"Path" refers to the incoming request's path (after host and port).  "**" is an Ant-style description of any number of levels.
+This predicate says "any request beginning with /services/subject/ and ending with anything is controlled by this route.
+      * Filters are optional.
+This filter is used to strip the first two "levels" of pathing before appending to the uri.
+Without this setting, the resulting uri would be "http://<subject-server-and-port>/services/subject", which is not what the word server expects.
+We want the uri to be "http://<subject-server-and-port>".

 1. Save your work.
 Run the application.
-Access [http://localhost:8080](http://localhost:8080).
-The sentence should build correctly with no errors.
+Access [http://localhost:8080/services/subject](http://localhost:8080/services/subject).
+The subject should appear in JSON form.

-  **Part 4 - Add a service prefix**  Our web page expects JavaScript and CSS resources to be located under "/js" and "/css" respectively.
-Let's adjust our system so that all calls to the back-end microservices are under "/services".

-17. Open the templates/sentences.html page.
-Find the TODO comment around line 30.
-Change the prefix variable to "/services".
-Notice how the variable is used in the next few lines.

-18. Refresh the page in the browser.
-We should get errors at this point.
-Do you understand why?

-19. Open application.yml.
-Set the zuul prefix to "/services".
-Save all work and restart.

-  **Part 5 - Add ETag Support**  At present our server is sending back individual word values for the AJAX requests even if the browser already has the value being sent.
-ETags can be used to eliminate the need to send a payload to the client when nothing has changed.

-20. Within your browser, open Developer Tools (Internet Explorer / Chrome), Firebug (Firefox), Web Inspector (Safari), refresh the web page, and examine the network activity.
-The browser is receiving a 304 code instead of 200 for the JavaScript and CSS files since they are unchanged.
-Let's add similar support for the word AJAX calls if they are unchanged.

-21. Open your main Application class and add this Bean:
+    * If it does not, confirm that the subject server is running.
+Confirm that it appears in [Eureka](http://localhost:8010), confirm that your route definitions are defined in the correct level of the hierarchy.

+1. Once you have confirmed the "subject" entry is working, use it as a model to create four additional routes for "verb", "article", "adjective", and "noun".

+1. Save your work.
+Re-run the application.
+Test access to [http://localhost:8080/services/verb](http://localhost:8080/services/verb) and the other services.

+    **Part 4 - Add route for the web application**

+1. Add an additional route to represent the web interface: any requests to the "/" resource should be routed via the load balancer to the "lab-9-sentence-server".

     ```
-    @Bean
-    public ShallowEtagHeaderFilter shallowEtagHeaderFilter() {
-        return new ShallowEtagHeaderFilter();
-    }
+      # Fallback route:
+      # Any request to / should route
+      # through the load balancer to
+      # the lab-9-sentence-server service's "/" resource:
+      - id: web-interface
+        uri: lb://lab-9-sentence-server
+        predicates:
+          - Path=/**

     ```

-22. Save your work and restart.
-Refresh the browser several times.
-Notice that we randomly receive 304s for the AJAX requests instead of 200s.
-Do you understand why this is random?
+    * Route predicates are assessed in order.
+Because this predicate describes the "/**" root route, make sure it is the LAST route defined.
+    * Notice there is no need to filter / stripPrefixes.
+When the web browser makes a request for a web resource like "css/bootstrap.min.css", it should be routed to the sentence server as "http://<sentence-server-and-port>/css/bootstrap.min.css".

 **Reflection**

 1. How does the application know where the individual word services are?
-Zuul automatically uses Eureka service discovery.
+Spring Cloud Gateway automatically uses Eureka service discovery.

-2. How did this application know how to contact Eureka?
+1. How did this application know how to contact Eureka?
 We used Spring Cloud Config, and the server / repository we are using knows the location.

-3. Why do we get 304s randomly on the AJAX requests?
-Since the word values are randomly generated, 304s only occur in the unlikely event that the server returns an identical value to what it returned in the previous request.

-4. ETags are a great way to optimize web / REST applications, but the ETag usage demonstrated here is impractical for two reasons.
-1) the values we are receiving are intended to be random, 304s only occur because our set of seed values is relatively small, and 2) the ETag itself is far larger than any of our words, so we actually consume more bandwidth than we save!

-5. This web site uses Thymeleaf, JQuery, and Bootstrap, though the usage of each is very rudimentary.
-The application.properties file has a setting that allows the Thymeleaf template changes to be loaded immediately, which is useful in development.
+1. This web site uses Thymeleaf, JQuery, and Bootstrap, though the usage of each is very rudimentary.